At a Glance

 ✨Demonstrate Problem-Solving Skills

 Be ready to discuss how you've tackled challenges in previous roles.
-Provide examples of how you approached complex issues, particularly in relation to building regulations and inspections.
+Employers are looking for practical problem solvers, so think of scenarios where you successfully navigated complex issues.

 ✨Engage with the Company’s Vision